Huh/PopR_IDFG/README.md

 PopR code for IDFG's website is housed in a private repository.

 The purpose of this repository is to allow public commenting on issues and to allow for suggested enhancements.
+In addition, many of the models that PopR runs are contained in the model file in this repository.

+###Help
+A general overview and detailed information regarding PopR can be found at [this link](https://github.com/Huh/PopR_IDFG/wiki).

 ###Reporting
 If you think you have found a bug or wish to see a feature added to the website please place your comments at the following